Premier (cigarette): Tylee Wilson

 Tylee Wilson was the CEO of RJR Nabisco, the then parent company of RJR.
 Controversy arose when J. Paul Sticht, then the chairman of the board of directors, noticed a new Reynolds building in Winston-Salem.
 His driver told him, "That's where they're going to work on that smokeless cigarette."
-Sticht learned that Wilson had been hiding this boondoggle from the board of directors for five years, since 1981."
-Wilson argued that the project would help take back the lead in the tobacco industry from Phillip Morris, who had recently overtaken Reynolds.
+Sticht learned that Wilson had been hiding this boondoggle from the board of directors for five years, since 1981.
+Wilson argued that the project would help take back the lead in the tobacco industry from Philip Morris, who had recently overtaken Reynolds.
 Due to the growing health controversies related to tobacco, Wilson hoped Premier would keep smokers from quitting and draw ex-smokers back to Reynolds.
 He argued that the project was kept under wraps because it was unclear when development of the product would be completed.

 Wilson was brought before the board of directors, some of whom thought the cigarette tasted and smelled unpleasant, but their main concern was Wilson's lack of disclosure.
 Hundreds of employees, including the chairman's driver, had known about the project, an ad agency was being consulted, outside scientists and suppliers were in the loop.
 It seemed like Wilson only held disclosure from his board.
 When addressing his lack of transparency, board member Juanita M. Kreps said, "I, for one, absolutely resent that."
 At this point Wilson had authorized $68 million for the development of Premier, an amount he was not allowed to approve without consent from the audit committee.

-F. Ross Johnson, the COO and President of RJR Nabisco would be chosen as the new CEO.
+F. Ross Johnson, the COO and President of RJR Nabisco, would be chosen as the new CEO.
 In an effort to quickly oust Wilson, a pact was made between him and the board of directors: Wilson would be given a lump-sum of $3.25 million, have continuation of his salary, and a bonus of $1.3 million until his official retirement at the end of 1987 with retirement pay of $600,000 thereafter.